 One of the other puzzling aspects of the film is the opening.
 This begins on the arresting image of a man abandoned on the side of the road with a plastic bag over his head, he getting up, wandering onto the road and being hit by a car, where he is freed and manages to call home only to be told “they’re here.”
 We expect this to be a flashback from the point-of-view of Fernando Cayo who we are introduced to in the next scene, where the rest of the film would tell the events leading up to that point and show him trying to prevent the attackers from torturing his family, but this turns out not to be the case after all and the prologue is unrelated to anything that subsequently happens.
 Exactly how it fits in does prove to be a head-scratching puzzle, where you can only assume that it is there solely for the purpose of providing an undeniably strong dramatic opening hook, but is ultimately a blatant red herring thrown in without any intention of ever resolving the issues raised.

-Miguel Angel Vivas subsequently went on to direct the zombie film Extinction (2015) and Inside (2016) about a stalked pregnant woman.
+Miguel Angel Vivas subsequently went on to direct the zombie film Extinction (2015) and the English-language remake of Inside (2016) about a stalked pregnant woman.